What would your ex say about you?

-When a relationship goes astray, we are held with the curious pieces of what happened or I could have done something differently to have a better outcome.
-The end of a relationship can be a devastating feeling for people that gave their all.
+When a relationship goes astray, we may wonder, “How could I have prevented this?”
+The end of a relationship can be devastating for many.
 We tend to poll our friends and family with the never-ending questions.
-We seek out any sources that can help us make sense of the whole debacle.
-Trolling the Internet for magical answers that still keeps us wondering.
+We seek out sources that can help us make sense of the whole debacle.
+Trolling the Internet for magical answers that still keep us wondering.
 If we could have done it over, would we change anything?
-Even though we seek different answers from various places, the only person we really want to seek those types of answers is from the Ex.
-And, that leads to the question “What would your Ex say about you?”
+Even though we seek different answers from various places, the only person that is capable of answering these questions is your Ex.
+"What would your Ex say about you?"

 If I encountered a former flame, they would not run the other way and dodge cars to get away from me.
-When I dated Abram, he was polite enough to tell me that the relationship didn’t have any sparks.
+When I dated Abram, he was polite enough to tell me that the relationship didn't have any sparks.
 Oh yes, that immediately hurt my feelings but he did not lead me on in hopes of a relationship.
-Abram was truly a nice guy with great qualities and most of all…honesty.
-I went to date Jason who at the time was working on his graduate studies.
-As you can tell, the relationship did not work out with Jason either.
+Abram was truly a nice guy with great qualities and most of all, honest.
+I went on to date Jason, who at the time was working on a graduate degree.
+That relationship did not work either.
 Jason was arrogant but honest.
-I have a common theme going here, “Honesty.”
+I have a common theme going here, "Honesty."
 Jason and I were able to remain quasi-friends.
-When I dated a non-ranking person, I can be brutally honest too.
-Jason and I talked about the relationship and I was able to get the information out of him what I may have done wrong in the relationship.
-He said, “nothing, I was just not ready to be in a committed relationship with anyone.
-My main objective at the time was finishing school and getting a really good job.”
-Jason said, “There’s nothing wrong with you.”
-Of course, I kept thinking it was me and the relationships weren’t working out because of me.
+Jason and I talked about the relationship and I was able to get the answers I needed.
+I was able to ask Jason about our relationship and why it did not work.
+He said, "There was nothing wrong with you and I was just not ready to be in a committed relationship with anyone.
+My main objective at the time was finishing school and getting a really good job."
+Jason said again, "There's nothing wrong with you."
+Of course, I kept thinking it was me and the relationships weren't working out because of me.
 But God was helping me with disappointment.
-God truly knew why the relationships couldn’t work.
+HE truly knew why the relationships couldn't work.
 I was destined to be spiritually connected to someone He designed for me.

-Past relationship can be the key to having better relationships if we can truly face the criticisms that may arise.
+Past relationship can be the key to having the ultimate relationship.
 The best type of medicine sometimes comes from the very person or thing that delivered the pain.
-“What would your Ex say about you?”
-Be willing to explore the deeper level of unlocking a key element that may help in developing your inner self.
+"What would your Ex say about you?"